As Lockdowns Ease, Some Countries Report New Infection Peaks

 “It was a tough old moment, I won’t deny it,’’ he said.
 “They had a strategy to deal with a ‘death of Stalin’-type scenario’’ if he succumbed to the virus.

-Another potentially troubling sign emerged in Afghanistan’s capital city of Kabul, where a third of the 500 people selected in random test came up positive for the virus.
+Another potentially troubling sign emerged in Afghanistan’s capital of Kabul, where a third of 500 people tested randomly were positive.

 In the U.S., New Jersey reopened state parks, though several had to turn people away after reaching a 50% limit in their parking lots.
 Margie Roebuck and her husband were among the first on the sand at Island Beach State Park.